pgg1610/blog_fastpages/_posts/2021-05-08-Cheminformatics_Resources.md

 * [GHOST: Generalized threshold shifting procedure](https://github.com/rinikerlab/GHOST).
 [Paper](https://pubs.acs.org/doi/10.1021/acs.jcim.1c00160
 )

 Automates the selection of decision threshold for imbalanced classification task.
-Maximizes Cohen's Kappa on training subsets and use that threshold to predict test set.
-Threshold is adjusted to maximize a balanced accuracy metric.
-This workflow can be used for any classification algorithm that produces probability estimates.
-GHOST improves significantly the performance of the different classification models, outperforming other renowned methods.
-SMOTE was a good option but computationally expensive.
-The proposed thresholding procedures offer two major advantages compared to the other rebalancing techniques.
-First, they do not alter the original data set, and second, they do not require any retraining of the classification model.
-Validate the approach on real-world drug data and find reasonable improvement, the assumption for this method to work is the similar characteristics (like imbalance ratio) of training and test data.
+The assumption for this method to work is the similar characteristics (like imbalance ratio) of training and test data.

 * [MOSES - Benchmarking platform for generative models](https://arxiv.org/abs/1811.12823).
 [Github](https://github.com/molecularsets/moses)